-When inventory doesn’t sell on Kickfurther we leverage the same liquidation pipelines that traditional retailers use to try to recoup the maximum value in a reasonable time frame.
-This includes working with wholesalers, liquidation websites, and collection agencies.
-If a co-op is not performing as expected it will be flagged as troubled and the buyers on that co-op will have the opportunity to vote to cancel the consignment contract and push the co-op into our cancellation pipeline.
+If a co-op is not performing as expected it will be flagged as troubled due to the above circumstances and the buyers on that co-op will have the opportunity to vote to cancel the consignment contract and push the co-op into our cancellation pipeline.

-If 51% or more of the buyers, weighted by ownership, vote to cancel the co-op the cancellation process begins and follows the below process.
+If more than 50% of the buyers, weighted by ownership, vote to cancel the co-op the cancellation process begins and follows the below process.

-- Cure period - 15 days – When a co-op reaches cancellation we will inform the business owner by digital and physical mail of the formal cancellation of their consignment contract.
+- Cure period - 15 days – When a co-op reaches cancellation we will inform the business owner of the formal cancellation of their consignment contract.
 In the cure period they have 15 days to exercise the following options.

 - Exercise option price (buyout the inventory)